jonathancraddock/Jitbit-Config/styles.md

 ## Custom CSS and JS

-The following sections and notes are suitable for demo and proof-of-concept only.
+The following sections and notes are intended for demo and proof-of-concept.
 Additional testing is required.
-In particular, I know there are several conditions that will not be matched by these CSS selectors.
+In particular, I know there are potential conditions that may not be matched by these CSS selectors.
 (Input field types that are not in use by this instance, etc, and the selectors would need to be modified to target those elements.)

 -----

-**Adjust title position:**
+### Adjust title position

 In this example, it was to ensure the baseline of the text was better aligned with the shape of the logo.